FNNDSC/pfdicom_tagExtract/README.rst

             o dict      -dict.txt   a python dictionary
             o col       -col.txt    a two-column text representation (tab sep) o csv       .csv        a csv representation

+        Note that if not specified, a default type of 'raw' is assigned.

         [-p|--printToScreen]
         If specified, will print tags to screen.